agile-students-fall2025/4-final-gesturetalk/UX-DESIGN.md

 ### Sign In Page
 <img width="393" height="852" alt="sign-in" src="ux-design/gt-sign-in.png" />

+The sign-in page is the first page a user will see when they open gesturetalk.
+This page will allow account holders to sign in using their credentials.
+If the user does not have an account, they can click the "Sign Up" button to be redirected to the sign-up page.

 ### Sign Up Page
 <img width="393" height="852" alt="sign-up" src="ux-design/gt-sign-up.png" />

+The sign-up page will allow new users to create an account by entering a Username and Password.
+Once the user clicks "Sign Up", they will be redirected to the home page and automatically logged in.

 ### Home Page
 <img width="393" height="852" alt="home" src="ux-design/gt-home.png" />

+The home page is where a logged-in user will be directed to.
+From here, they can either create a new meeting or be redirected to the join meeting page.
+The user can also access their profile from this page.

 ### Profile Page
 <img width="393" height="852" alt="profile" src="ux-design/gt-profile.png" />

+The profile page will allow a logged-in user to view and edit their profile information as well as logout.
+The user can change their profile picture, display name, email, and password.
+Once the user clicks the back button, changes will be saved and they will be redirected to the home page.

 ### Join Meeting Page
 <img width="393" height="852" alt="join-meeting" src="ux-design/gt-join-meeting.png" />

+The join meeting page will allow a logged-in user to enter a meeting code to join an existing meeting.
+Once the user clicks "Join Meeting", they will be redirected to the meeting page.

 ### Meeting Page
 <img width="393" height="852" alt="meeting" src="ux-design/gt-meeting.png" />

+The meeting page is where the user will be able to see other participants in the meeting as well as a live sign language transcription.
+The user can also leave the meeting by clicking the "End Call" button which will redirect them to the home page.